gman999/doc/general/network-host-discovery.md

 __Getting MAC Addresses with the Same Command__

-Running the above command with root privileges (or sudo) will also provide the nework interface (wired or wireless) hard-coded MAC address.
+Running the above command with root privileges (or sudo) will also provide the network interface (wired or wireless) hard-coded MAC address.
 Additionally, it provides the suspected network interface manufacturer, based on the [organizationally unique identifier](http://standards-oui.ieee.org/oui.txt).

 	$ sudo nmap -sn 192.168.1.0/24